hieudt7/youtube-video-sharing/README.md

 ## Installation & Configuration
 Follow these steps to set up the project on your local machine:\
-Clone the GitHub repository, run: `git clone https://github.com/hieudt7/youtube-video-sharing.git`
+Clone the GitHub repository, run: `git clone https://github.com/hieudt7/youtube-video-sharing.git`\

+This project have 2 version:/
+1.Mock api with **Mock Service Worker** and Websocket branch `developer` was merge into `main` 2.Mock api using localstorage only and Websocket branch `web-local-storage` **Recommend using on branch `developer` with Mock Service Worker is better**

 ### Run websocket server
 To acess into websocket sever project, run: `cd youtube-video-sharing/server`\
 When you first clone or upgrade dependencies, run: `npm install`\